 Advocate for and empower Veterans and their families by providing guidance, resources, immediate financial assistance and access to benefits, in order to provide a path to sustained solutions.

-The Veterans Service Commissioners meet each Wednesday at 8:00 a.m. to review and render decisions on the financial assistance applications of the prior week.
+The Veterans Service Commissioners meet (see attached meeting schedule) to review and render decisions on the financial assistance applications of the prior week.

 The Franklin County Veterans Service Commission